1NCE-GmbH/1nce-iot-c-sdk/README.md

 1- Call socket shutdown function to close the connection 2- Free mbedTLS contexts.
 ###### 2. Onload Certificate:
-For the Unload Certificate we can reffer to [using_mbedtls in FreeRTOS Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/main/source/coreMQTT/using_mbedtls.c)
+For the Unload Certificate, we can refer to [using_mbedtls in FreeRTOS Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/blob/main/source/coreMQTT/using_mbedtls.c)
 ### Step3: Integrate SDK in your Application
-1NCE SDK is simple to integrate in every Embedded App written with C, To begin, you neet to define an object type tls_api and the affect to thier variable the networkContext and implimented functions as shown in the example bellow.
+1NCE SDK is simple to integrate into every Embedded App written with C, To begin, you need to define an object type tls_api and the affect to their variable the networkContext and implemented functions as shown in the example below.
 ```
     tls_api xtls_api;
     xtls_api.pNetworkContext= &xNetworkContext;